bob-fornal/work-notes/Cloud/AWS/CSAA/cantrill/Elastic-Compute-Cloud.md

 ## EBS Encryption

 * At-Rest Encryption.
-* Without EBS Encryption Enabled, system can be encrypting data-at-rest.
+* Without EBS Encryption Enabled, the system can encrypt data-at-rest.
-* EBS uses KMS and a Customer Master Key (CMK), aws/ebs or customer managed key.
+* EBS uses KMS and a Customer Master Key (CMK), AWS/EBS, or customer-managed key.
 * **Data Encryption Key (DEK)** stored on physical media with the volume; has to be decrypted by KMS initially and loaded into the EC2 Host while it is being used.
 * Used for all cryptographic operations (read or write).
-Ciphertext stored at-rest.
+Ciphertext stored at rest.

 Details ...